ptarmiganlabs/ctrl-q/README.md

   -h, --help                            display help for command

 Commands:
-  master-item-import [options]          create master items based on definitions in an file on disk master-item-measure-get [options]     get info about one or more master measures master-item-measure-delete [options]  delete master measure(s) master-item-dim-get [options]         get info about one or more master dimensions
+  master-item-import [options]          create master items based on definitions in a file on disk master-item-measure-get [options]     get info about one or more master measures master-item-measure-delete [options]  delete master measure(s) master-item-dim-get [options]         get info about one or more master dimensions